whycantilogin/Percolation/readme.txt

  *  on how much you learned from doing the assignment, and whether
  *  you enjoyed doing it.
  **************************************************************************** */
-It felt so amazing when each step my program worked because it took me a very long time to get to the point where Percolation was working (figuring out to use a virtual top and virtual bottom, plus much debugging, of course).
+It felt very good when each step my program worked because it took me a very long time to get to the point where Percolation was working (figuring out to use a virtual top and virtual bottom, plus much debugging, of course).
 I'm very grateful for the PercolationVisualizer because it allowed me to see when I had logical errors regarding the indices used as well as the errors of not filling sites when they were supposed to.
+It was also interesting to see how the power law could really apply when using it for the experiments.